hmcty/dotfiles/README.md

 # Vim Pack
-This is a package that gives you some of the most useful vim plugins as well as additional themes.
-By following the instructions below you can avoid the hasstle of tracking down various plugins and easily setup a function vim environment.
+Vim pack is an 'out the box' plugin suite that gives you the most useful and aesthetic features.
+By following the instructions below you can avoid the hasstle of tracking down various plugins and easily setup a functional vim environment.

 ## Plugin Installation
 These commands are meant for a linux distribution, make sure you run them from the home directory.